momalab/CoPHEE/README.md

 # Request a copy of CoPHEE
 A limited number of fabricated ASICs of CoPHEE can be sent to researchers.
 Please [e-mail the MoMA Lab director](mailto:michail.maniatakos+cophee@nyu.edu) with a request.

+# Technical report for CoPHEE
+A technical report detailing the design and fabrication process for CoPHEE can be found [(here)](http://sites.nyuad.nyu.edu/moma/pdfs/pubs/CoPHEE_Technical_Report.pdf).

 # RTL files description

 All the RTL directories are present under: